Narrative Medicine at UCF COM

 Narrative Medicine is integrated into the four year curriculum during:

 - M1: in the Making of a Physician (MOP) module

-- M3: in the pediatric and psychiatric clerkships.
+- M3: in the pediatric, internal medicine, and psychiatric clerkships.

 - M4: in a Narrative Medicine elective.
 In this elective, students engage in intense close reading, writing, and patient storytelling activities.
 This gives students the opportunity to absorb and analyze narrative through various forms of the humanities, including literature, film, visual art, and the dramatic arts.
 See below for pictures of selected Narrative Medicine elective activities.